ThierryBC-24/Digits-Recognizer/README.md

 ![digits drawio (8)](https://user-images.githubusercontent.com/77757343/142507598-1d216d64-41f1-4d80-86ce-a9e683d7c9ec.png)

+## Data

+To train and test the model, I used the MNIST database.

 # Node.js application

 The application is a canvas that computes inputs so that each digit can be passed to the prediction function of the model.
 I used TensorFlow.js to convert the H5 model file to a usable JSON file.